christyheaton/PyCon2018_GISTutorial/README.md

 jupyter notebook
 ```

+This will open a browser where you can click and open each Notebook.

-* If you ever want to deactivate the geopandasenv environment, type in the following:
+* If you ever want to deactivate the geopandasenv environment, type the following in your Anaconda prompt:

 ```bash
 source deactivate  # macOS and Linux